genelewis/countySTATS/README.md

 - - - -
 After any time county data has been updated, the printable, 2-page factsheets will also need to have their images of each chart updated to reflect the changes.

 Each of the 6 charts here is built as an SVG, and this format can be saved and used to build the printable factsheets for each county.
-In my estimation, the best way of doing this is by downloading the New York Times’ Chrome tool [SVG Crowbar](http://nytimes.github.io/svg-crowbar/).
+The best way of doing this (that I've found) is by downloading the New York Times’ Chrome tool [SVG Crowbar](http://nytimes.github.io/svg-crowbar/).
 The Crowbar bookmarklet can be used to save each chart individually, if albeit somewhat tediously.
-Unfortunately, even after much research & experimentation I really wasn't able to smooth this process— really the only way to do save these SVGs is to download each one from your broswer individually.

-Since the printable charts aren’t interactive, you may wish for some of the charts to automatically display their values during this process (instead of having to hover over a bar to see its value, say).
+Since the printable charts aren’t interactive, you may wish for some of the charts to automatically and statically display their values during while you save them as images.
 There's a feature for that!
 This can be done by locating the following line of code at the top of `countystats.html` :

 ```
 /* Printable Charts (false by default):